-Figure 10.
+Figure 11.
 Photometric metallicities (expectation values of the posterior distributions) in the SEGUE/SDSS sample versus the determinations from Allende Prieto et al. (2008).
-Top panel includes the age prior from eq.27, while the bottom panel does not, resulting in a bias towards younger ages.
+Top panel includes the age prior from eq.30, while the bottom panel does not, resulting in a bias towards younger ages.
 Colours code the standard deviation of the posterior distributions, capped at 0.8 dex.
-Stars with clean photometry according to the SDSS database are depicted with discs, while stars with problematic photometry are shown as smaller triangles. intermediate or narrow band filters capable of constraining stellar parameters.
+Stars with clean photometry according to the SDSS database are depicted with discs, while stars with problematic photometry are shown as smaller triangles.